Drummoyne: Politics

 Drummoyne is now part of the City of Canada Bay, a municipality formed in 2000 by the amalgamation of the municipalities of Drummoyne and Concord.

-It is part of the NSW Legislative Assembly electoral district of Drummoyne whose current member is John Sidoti MP.
+It is part of the NSW Legislative Assembly electoral district of Drummoyne whose current member is Stephanie Di Pasqua MP.
 It is in the Federal electorate of Reid and is represented in Federal parliament by Sally Sitou.
-Drummoyne's polling places typically return Liberal Party of Australia majorities.

 Transport

 Drummoyne is linked to Rozelle by the Victoria Road and Huntleys Point by the Gladesville Bridge.
 Victoria Road, one of Sydney's busiest roads, cuts through the heart of Drummoyne en route to the Sydney central business district.
-Victoria Road's presence makes the CBD transport hub extremely accessible, as numerous and frequent Busways and Transit Systems bus routes from Sydney's west merge in Drummoyne.
+Numerous and frequent Busways and Transit Systems bus routes from Sydney's west merge in Drummoyne.
 However, it also leads to a bottleneck during the morning and evening peaks.

 Regular Sydney Ferries Parramatta River ferry services from Drummoyne ferry wharf also provide a transport option for Drummoyne residents, servicing the Parramatta-City route.